1864 Atlantic hurricane season: Hurricane One

 This storm was first observed by the brig Hattie Eaton on July 16, while located a few hundred miles offshore the Carolinas.
 The Hattie Eaton reported sustained winds of 80 mph (130 km/h) – equivalent to a Category 1 hurricane on the modern day Saffir–Simpson hurricane wind scale.
 Early on July 18, the hurricane weakened to a tropical storm.
 Several hours later, the storm was last noted by ship Energy, while located about 435 mi east of Cape Race, Newfoundland.

 Tropical Storm Two

 This storm is known from a single ship report.
 On July 25, the bark Daniel bound for New York from Matamoros, Tamaulipas encountered a tropical storm off the Alacran reef, north of the Yucatan Peninsula.
 The vessel spent several hours in the cyclone and was also struck by lightning.
+Climate researcher Michael Chenoweth proposed the removal of this storm from HURDAT, noting "Insufficient supporting evidence from other neighboring data sources" and considering the possibility that the severe weather was a localized event.

 Hurricane Three

 A hurricane was first observed well east of the Lesser Antilles on August 26.
 The storm moved westward and brought severe weather to Martinique, including hurricane-force winds.
 Throughout its trek across the Caribbean Sea, the system maintained winds of 80 mph (130 km/h).
 Late on August 31, the hurricane made landfall in Belize District of Belize.
 Off the coast, several ships were damaged or sunk.
 The brig Antonio, the Hannah, and the bark Berkshire were among the ships that capsized.
 On land, tides up to 5 ft above normal caused coastal flooding in Belize.
 This storm has been paleotempestologically traced in sediment near Gales Point.
 The system steadily weakened over land.